bijeshos/spring-boot-with-docker/README.md

 # Spring Boot with Docker (Demo)

-This is a simple Spring Boot application which is used to demonstarte intergration with Docker.
-This also includes a few configurations to demonstrate deployment on Docker Swarm.
+This is a simple Spring Boot application used for demonstarting intergration with Docker.
+This also includes a few configurations to show deployment on Docker Swarm.

 ## Overview